dessa-oss/DeepFake-Detection/README.md

 Our Pytorch model is based on a pre-trained ResNet18 on Imagenet, that we finetune to solve the deepfake detection problem.
 We also conduct large scale experiments using Dessa's homemade scheduler + experiment manger [Atlas](www.atlas.dessa.com/?=deepfake_detection_git)

-To check the results we achieved in the article, please check our [interactive results UI](add link to atlas UI)
+To check the results we achieved in the article, please check our [interactive results UI](http://deepfake-detection.dessa.com/projects)

 ## Setup
 0. install [nvidia-docker](https://github.com/nvidia/nvidia-docker/wiki/Installation-(version-2.0))
+00. install [ffmpeg](https://www.ffmpeg.org/download.html) or `sudo apt install ffmpeg`
 1. Git Clone this repository.
 2. If you haven't already, install [Foundations Atlas Community Edition](https://www.atlas.dessa.com/?u=dessafake).
 3. Once you've installed Foundations Atlas, activate your environment if you haven't already, and navigate to your project folder